willdurand/willdurand.github.io/_posts/2014-12-29-a-year-in-pictures.markdown

 ---

-I wish you all of you a **Happy New Year**, and all the best!
+I would like to **thank** everyone I met either online or in real life over the year as well as my lovely friends &hearts; I wish all of you a **Happy New Year**, and all the best!
 See you in 2015!